Government and Foundation Grants

 Workshop and other compensation

-Carleton uses an “after-the-fact effort reporting” system to comply with the federal effort certification requirement.
-Under this system, the distribution of salaries for employees working on federally funded projects will be supported by Time and Effort Certification Reports.
-Hourly employees and student workers will not receive a form as their time is certified via electronic time sheets.
-Recipients of workshop stipends and other onetime payments will not be required to complete the form either.
+The distribution of salaries for employees working on federally funded projects will be supported by Time and Effort Certification Report form.
+Hourly employees and student workers will not use this form as their time is certified via electronic time sheets.
+Recipients of workshop stipends or other onetime payments are certified with the stipend request form.

 Time and Effort Certification reports will be required twice per year as it applies to your specific grant.
 The Business Office will distribute the form in June for the academic year and again in September for the summer.

 Procurement, Suspension and Debarment Requirements for Federal Grants

 Carleton College is prohibited from contracting with or making sub awards under covered transactions to parties that are suspended or debarred or whose principals are suspended or debarred by the federal government.
 The Business Office should be contacted before entering into a sub-award arrangement.
 The College will assure compliance with this federal regulation with confirmation from the System for Award Management (SAM) (https://www.sam.gov/portal/public/SAM/).
 SAM will be checked before making a sub grant or contract award of any amount to an outside organization.
 Third party payments associated with federal grants will be reviewed against SAM prior to payment of $25,000.00 or more.